Aligorith/Hex-to-RGBA/README.md

 Installation
 ============

-Install using [Package Control][1] or download/clone into your Sublime Text 3 package directory.
+Download/clone into your Sublime Text 3 package directory.

+This has only been tested with ST3 (build 3143).
+It may/may not be usable in ST2.

 Usage
 =====

 ###  Hex to RGBA
 1. Select the hexadecimal value (e.g. `#ABCDEF` or `ABCDEF`)
 2. Use the "Hex to RGBA" tool to convert this hex value to an equivalent RGBA representation (`r = 0-255, g = 0-255, b = 0-255, a = 0.0-1.0`)

 ### RGB(A) to Hex
 1. Select the RGB/RGBA function-call (e.g. `rgba(255, 125, 0, 0.5)`, or `rgb(0, 125, 255)`)